 In this article, learn about what quinine is and what its side effects and possible benefits are.

 Doctors continue to use quinine as a part of malaria treatment.
-However, research suggests that newer treatments may eventually replace quinine as a malaria treatment.
+However,

 As a food additive, quinine offers a bitter taste.
 Manufacturers usually add it to tonic water.

 Some people use tonic water to help treat nighttime leg cramps, but there is little evidence to suggest that this is effective.

 Experts consider quinine safe to consume in small doses.
 The United States Food and Drug Administration (FDA) have approved up to 83 parts per million in carbonated beverages.

 The FDA also specify that manufacturers must place quinine on the label for consumers to easily see.

 Some people may experience allergic reactions to quinine.
 If this is the case, a person should avoid tonic water and any other products that contain quinine.